roskenet/simple-cms/README.md

 The most simple thymeleaf based Content Management System possible.

-V2.0 needs a PostgreSQL database for meta data storage - not necessarily needed.
-(TODO: Support different types)
+Needs a PostgreSQL database for meta data storage.
+(TODO: Support different db implementations).

-Put your templates in a directory <TemplateDir>/pages/ where the user running simple-cms can read them and set --prefix=<TemplateDir> (defaults to /var/www)
+Put your templates in a directory <TemplateDir>/page/ where the user running simple-cms can read them and set --prefix=<TemplateDir> (defaults to /var/www/)
+NEEDS A TRAILING SLASH!

-Everything in /pages/ will be accessible from the web.
+Everything in /page/ will be accessible from the web.
 So you can put fragments etc. directly in <TemplateDir> (or any subdirectory).
 Create <TemplateDir>/page/index.html.

-Provide static key/value pairs in a property file (key=value) and inject them with --static=<FullPathToStaticValueFile> into your thymeleaf templates.
+Provide general key/value pairs in a property file (key=value) and inject them with --static=<FullPathToStaticValueFile> into your thymeleaf templates.

 Supports Springs CRaSH.